 - Hue alarm clock: Want to sync your lights to your alarm?
 The phrase “Alexa, turn on my lights when my alarm goes off” will enable that functionality with this applet.

 All of these things are entirely possible, and require nothing more than your imagination and your smart home kit.
+If you’re looking for even more smart home options, take a look at the best Amazon Echo compatible gadgets.

 What are your favorite voice commands for Hue and Alexa?
 Do you even use voice commands?
 Let us know in the comments below!